Print This Bible Study

 1. Turned About

 Moses, near the end of his life and near the end of the wilderness journey, recounted to the Israelites that which had occurred at Kadesh-Barnea and throughout the thirty-eight succeeding years.
-He spoke of the nation’s unbelief, along with Caleb and Joshua’s belief.
-Then he recounted God’s promise to Caleb and Joshua, along with the account of God’s judgment falling upon the unbelieving nation (Deuteronomy 1:26ff).
+He spoke of the nation’s unbelief, along with Caleb and Joshuas belief.
+Then he recounted Gods promise to Caleb and Joshua, along with the account of Gods judgment falling upon the unbelieving nation (Deuteronomy 1:26ff).

-Caleb and Joshua, because they believed the Lord, had been promised that they would one day realize an inheritance in the land.
-They would be allowed to go in with the second generation and, individually, have a part in the rights belonging to God’s firstborn son.
 The remainder of the accountable generation though, because they did not believe the Lord, would die in the wilderness prior to the second generation being allowed to go into the land under Joshua.
 They would have no part in realizing the rights of the firstborn (Deuteronomy 1:35ff).

 After Moses had recounted the Lord’s promise to Caleb and Joshua, he then turned to the account of the Lord’s judgmental decree upon the unbelieving generation.
 God’s decree from thirty-eight years back, given through Moses, began with the words, “But as for you . . .” (v.
 40).